-1.1 Complementary medicine includes a wide range of products and treatments with therapeutic claims that are not presently considered to be part of conventional medicine.

-1.2 Complementary medicines include herbal medicines, some vitamin and mineral supplements, other nutritional supplements, homeopathic formulations, and traditional medicines such as ayurvedic medicines and traditional Chinese medicines.

-1.3 Complementary therapies include acupuncture, chiropractic, osteopathy, naturopathy and meditation.

-1.4 In this position statement, the term 'complementary medicine' refers to both complementary medicines and therapies.

-1.5 The use of complementary medicine in Australia is considerable and increasing.

-1.6 The AMA recognises that evidence-based aspects of complementary medicine can be part of patient care by a medical practitioner.

-1.7 However there is limited efficacy evidence regarding most complementary medicine.
-Unproven complementary medicines and therapies can pose a risk to patient health either directly through misuse or indirectly if a patient defers seeking medical advice.

-1.8 Children are a vulnerable population group.
+- 1.1.
+Complementary medicine includes a wide range of products and treatments with therapeutic claims that are not presently considered to be part of conventional medicine. - 1.2.
+Complementary medicines include herbal medicines, some vitamin and mineral supplements, other nutritional supplements, homeopathic formulations, and traditional medicines such as ayurvedic medicines and traditional Chinese medicines. - 1.3.
+Complementary therapies include acupuncture, chiropractic, osteopathy, naturopathy and meditation. - 1.4.
+In this position statement, the term 'complementary medicine' refers to both complementary medicines and therapies. - 1.5.
+The use of complementary medicine in Australia is considerable and increasing. - 1.6.
+The AMA recognises that evidence-based aspects of complementary medicine can be part of patient care by a medical practitioner. - 1.7.
+There is limited efficacy evidence regarding most complementary medicine and some have the potential to cause adverse reactions or interact with conventional medicine.
+Unproven complementary medicines and therapies can also pose a risk to patient health either directly through misuse or indirectly if a patient defers seeking medical advice. - Consumer investment in unproven medicines and therapies also risks patients being unable 1.8. to afford necessary, evidence-based treatment when there are out-of-pocket costs. - 1.9.
+Children are a vulnerable population group.
 Due to the complexities of diagnosing and treating illness in children, a medical practitioner should inform any diagnosis and ongoing treatment plan, including the use of complementary medicine.